Invokana Amputation Lawsuit Claims & Settlements

 New York, Chicago, Philadelphia, Detroit, Indianapolis, Columbus, Baltimore, Boston, Seattle, Washington, Milwaukee, Denver, Louisville, Los Angeles, Las Vegas, Nashville, Oklahoma City, Portland, Phoenix, Houston, Tucson, Albuquerque, Atlanta, San Antonio, San Diego, San Francisco, Dallas, Colorado Springs, Arlington, Wichita, Long Beach, Fresno, Sacramento, Mesa, Kansas City, Cleveland, San Jose, Jacksonville, Austin, Memphis, Fort Worth, Charlotte, Virginia Beach, Omaha, Miami, Oakland, Tulsa, Honolulu, Minneapolis.

-Invokana Lawyer & Attorney for Lawsuit Claims & Settlements page updated on June 22, 2016
+Invokana Amputation Lawyer & Attorney for Lawsuit Claims & Settlements page updated on August 1, 2017

 Sources: FDA, WebMD